2019 Palarong Pambansa

 Perhaps a good goal for Algin would be a qualification for the 2020 World Junior Championships held in Nairobi Kenya.
 The standard based on 2018 was 7.55m which would need to be done again with a tailwind of 2.0 or less.

-We will list our updated Palarong Pambansa records here on conclusion of the Games.
-Stayed Tuned for more exciting and Comprehensive athlete writeups form Pinoyathletics.info #Palaro2019
+We will list our updated Palarong Pambansa records here at the conclusion of the Games.
+Stayed tuned for more exciting and Comprehensive athlete writeups from Pinoyathletics.info #Palaro2019

 Bombita Better by Far